MoonBrillante/n8n-job-search-automation-workflow/README.md

 * n8n, either self-hosted or n8n Cloud
 * Google account with Google Sheets access
-* Jooble API key, if Jooble is enabled as a source
+* Jooble API key, only needed if you include Jooble as one of your configured sources
-* Access to the public job sources used in the workflow, such as RemoteOK and Remotive
+* Access to the public job sources used in the workflow: RemoteOK, Remotive, Himalayas, and WeWorkRemotely

 ### Setup